nazime1/Principles-of-Software/docs/patterns.md

 ### Proxy

-The **Proxy** design pattern <span style="color:blue;">provides a surrogate or placeholder for another object to control access to the main class</span>.
+The **Proxy** design pattern <span style="color:#0091ff;">provides a surrogate or placeholder for another object to control access to the main class</span>.
 The Proxy, here `PotOfTeaProxy.java`, controls the creation of and access to objects in another the subject, here `PotOfTea.java`:

     //PotOfTeaInterface will ensure that the proxy
     //  has the same methods as its real subject